 More manageable and secure

 Thomas Berger of Citrix’s technical marketing team says a DaaS solution is inherently more manageable and secure than physical PCs.
 Instead of confidential files being spread over numerous PCs, the data never leaves the datacentre (or public cloud).
 Does the trend towards mobile and web applications reduce the need for Windows desktops?
-It may do eventually, but in the meantime, “enterprises have hundreds of thousands of Windows applications”, says Berger.Amazon WorkSpaces was introduced in late 2013, providing pay-as-you-go Windows desktops on the AWS public cloud.
+It may do eventually, but in the meantime, “enterprises have hundreds of thousands of Windows applications”, says Berger.Amazon WorkSpaces was in late 2013, providing pay-as-you-go Windows desktops on the AWS public cloud.
 It originally promised a “Windows 7 experience” via hosted Windows Server 2008 R2.
 Since then, WorkSpaces has been expanded with an option for a “Windows 10 experience” via Windows Server 2016, or actual Windows 7 or Windows 10 desktops for users with over 200 WorkSpaces with their own licences.There is a wide range of desktop configurations available, with an option to bundle applications including Microsoft Office.
-The range of VMs available in Amazon WorkSpaces includes a graphics bundle with a Nvidia GPU with 4GB of video RAM, eight virtual CPUs, 15GB system memory and, of course, solid-state drive (SSD) storage.
+The range of VMs available in Amazon WorkSpaces includes a graphics bundle with a Nvidia GPU with 4GB of video RAM, eight virtual CPUs, 15GB system and, of course, solid-state drive (SSD) storage.

-Amazon has also introduced Amazon Linux Workspaces, a Linux desktop based on the Mate desktop environment.
+Amazon has also Amazon Linux Workspaces, a Linux desktop based on the Mate desktop environment.
 It is priced around 15% less than Windows WorkSpaces, and includes bundled applications Firefox, Evolution, Pidgin and Libre Office.

 WorkSpaces can be used with Amazon’s own identity provider(IAM) or integrated with Microsoft Active Directory, if you have a VPN or Direct Connect link between your on-premise network and an Amazon Virtual Private Cloud.